itaigat/pytorch-template/README.md

 - [ ] Change it in the `config.yaml` file
 - [ ] Update the schema under `utils/config_schema.py`
 - [ ] Update `TrainParams` in `utils/train_utils.py`
-## TensorBoard
-To run tensorboard simply run in the project directory `tensorboard --logdir logs/tensorboard`
 ## Credits